Grieving mom wants to bring son's killer to justice

 Just before 11:30 p.m., police were called to the 1100 block of Brown Street in Chester, Delaware County for shots fired.

-They found Joseph lying in the street next to a blue Dodge Duran.
+They found Joseph lying in the street next to a blue Dodge Durango.

 "His oldest daughter's mother called me, and I called my son-in-law who is a Prospect Park cop, and he went down there for me and identified Joe's body," Donna said.